Perdue School of Business

 If you are seeking a Bachelor of Science in one of the Perdue School of Business majors, you will need to apply for admission to the Professional Program in the Perdue School of Business.
 To apply, students submit the Gate Application.
 Typically, you apply in the last semester of your sophomore year or the first semester of your junior year.

-Procedure on Registering for Next Semester
+Steps to enroll for Next Semester

 Program planning happens fall and spring semester.
 This is when you communicate with your advisor about what courses you should register for the following semester.